Lab 8: Final Project, Part I

 message without attempting to save the image.

-Both the open and save dialogs show default to an
+Both the open and save dialogs should default to an

 images folder in the